Department of History Academic Policies

 Intellectual rigour and academic honesty are the cornerstones of universities as centres of learning and research.
 Consequently, academic dishonesty -- even when committed out of ignorance -- is a serious offence carrying potentially severe penalties.
 According to the university calendar, academic dishonesty is "misrepresentation with intent to deceive or without regard to the source of the accuracy of statements or findings" and includes such examples as cheating on exams or aiding and abetting cheating by others, plagiarism, and submission of false information.
 Students are expected to inform themselves about what constitutes academic dishonesty and how to avoid it.

 Please also see the University’s Policies regarding Academic Integrity.

-Grade appeals will be considered only after a final grade has been given for the course and must be launched in a timely fashion following the end of the semester.
+In cases when students wish to appeal the grade for the entire course, such appeals will be considered only after a final grade has been given for the course and must be launched in a timely fashion following the end of the semester.